echeran/smile-of-murugan/webbook/chapter04.md

 edition in 3 vol. prepared by Auvai S. Turaicāmi Pillai, publ. by the Annamalai University (1938).

+[^patirrupattu]: The arrangement into tens is found also in *Patiṟṟuppattu* "Ten Tens", and the traditions of tens continues all through the history of Tamil literature in the *Tirukkuṟaḷ*, in the *bhakti* poetry, etc.; it may be of Sanskritic origin, cf. the *śataka* arrangement.
+The tens in *Ainkuṟunūṟu* are named after the word or line repeated in each of the ten verses; such poems with recurring lines and phrases show the underlying bardic tradition.

 2. *Kuṟuntokai*,

 "The collection of short (poems)".
 Under the original scheme, the collection must have had 400 stanzas, though U. V. Swaminatha Aiyar's edition has 401 stanzas including the invocatory stanza by